oaqa/FlexNeuART/README.md

 ## FlexNeuART (flex-noo-art)
-Flexible classic and NeurAl Retrieval Toolkit, or shortly `FlexNeuART` (**intended pronunciation** flex-noo-art) is a substantially reworked `knn4qa` (see below) package.
+Flexible classic and NeurAl Retrieval Toolkit, or shortly `FlexNeuART` (**intended pronunciation** flex-noo-art) is a substantially reworked [`knn4qa` package](knn4qa.md).
 The overview can be found in our EMNLP OSS workshop paper:
 [Flexible retrieval with NMSLIB and FlexNeuART, 2020.
 Leonid Boytsov, Eric Nyberg](https://arxiv.org/abs/2010.14848).